shafu0x/tic-tac-toe-reinforcement-learning/README.md

 ## How it works

 An agent is trained by playing against an slightly different agent.
-The agent collects all states and finds.
+The agent collects all new states it finds.
 A state contains a board and a state value.

 ```